tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/产品动态_intl_en.md

 <th width=20%>Documentation</th>
 </tr>
 <tbody><tr>
-<td>MySQL 8.0 is supported</td>
+<td>MySQL v8.0 is now supported</td>
-<td>TencentDB for MySQL supports MySQL v8.0.
-Combined with a complete set of management services and the TXSQL kernel, TencentDB for MySQL provides an enterprise-level database service which is more stable and quicker to deploy.
-It is applicable to a variety of use cases, helping you upgrade your business.</td>
+<td>TencentDB for MySQL v8.0 is now supported.
+Combined with a complete set of management services and the TXSQL kernel, TencentDB for MySQL provides an enterprise-level database service that is more stable and quicker to deploy.
+It is applicable to a variety of use cases and helps you upgrade your business.</td>
 <td>2020-08</td>
-<td><a href="https://cloud.tencent.com/document/product/236/30969" target="_blank">Database Version</a></td>
+<td><a href="https://intl.cloud.tencent.com/document/product/236/31896" target="_blank">Database Version</a></td>
 </tr>
 </tbody></table>